ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services can be deployed along side other database or object storage technologies.
 For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management.
-Providing an ability to request a fresh receipt for a given software package, or to request a list of signed statements and artifacts associated with a software package.
+Providing an ability to request a fresh receipt for a given software package, or to request a list of Signed Statements and Artifacts associated with a software package.

 ## Signed Statements

-This specification prioritizes conformance to RFC9052 and its required and optional properties.
+This specification prioritizes conformance to {{RFC9052}} and its required and optional properties.
 Profiles and implementation specific choices should be used to determine admissability of conforming messages.
 This specification is left intentionally open to allow implementations to make the restrictions that make the most sense for their operational use cases.

 At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, either `x5t` or `kid`.

-Support for `x5t` is mandatory to implement.
+- Support for `x5t` is mandatory to implement.

-Support for `kid` is optional.
+- Support for `kid` is optional.

 When `x5t` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.